matthewyang204/dproc/README.md

 - Manual user interaction frontends - i,e  in similar nature to Git GUI, very close to bare stuff, basic entry boxes, buttons, etc
 - AI middleman - training an AI to use the data processor and run it as subprocess, enhancing the AI's capabilities

+However, for typical use, it is recommended to get familiar with the terminal and use it in the CLI where it is the most powerful.

 ### dproc GUI
 **This software is still in heavy development and is not ready for production use; use at your own risk.**